-Students should start applying for the FAFSA as soon as possible after January 1 for a college term that begins that fall.
+Students should start applying for the FAFSA as soon as possible after the application becomes available on October 1 for a college term that begins in the following fall.
 Remember that this is not a one-time process; you will need to reapply for the FAFSA for every year that you are in school.
 The fastest and most convenient way to get started is to apply for the FAFSA online.
 Once the process is complete, applicants and their parents can return to check the status of their FAFSA application and make corrections online.

 After processing, the information collected from the FAFSA is shared with the applicant and their family, as well as with the financial aid offices of the institutions to which the student has applied and listed on their FAFSA.